Nyandwi/learning-java/README.md

 # Learning Java

 *I am currently taking Java for mobile applications class.
-I am going to be using this repo as a reference for my learning and notes.* I may also take it with [CS193p - Developing Applications for iOS using SwiftU](https://cs193p.sites.stanford.edu).
+I am going to be using this repo as a reference for my learning and notes.* I also plan to take this along Swift just out of curiosity.

 Java is a high level, general purpose, class based, and powerful programming language that can run all platforms that support Java without recompilation and hence the notion `Write Once, Run Everywhere(WORA)`.